JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/polygenic_traits.md

 ```

 The simulated gene trees are also returned for possible downstream use.
-The L=4 gene trees from the first replicated is then listed first,
+The L=4 gene trees from the first replicate are listed first,
 the L trees used for the second replicate listed next, etc.
 ```@repl polygenictrait
 length(gt) # 8 gene trees: 4 for replicate 1, then 4 for replicate 2